Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 - diagonal preconditioning and weighted-Jacobi stationary iterations for quadratic/SPD blocks.

 The repository-specific contribution is the composable curvature contract, with two distinct local curvature paths:
-- module `SupportsPrecision.curvature` values feed the diagonal precision cache, the update preconditioner \(P\), and precision-aware noise;
+- module `SupportsPrecision.curvature` values feed the diagonal precision cache, the update preconditioner $P$, and precision-aware noise;
 - local Hessian contributions for the raw and normalized Gershgorin bounds are independently finite-differenced from local gradients;
 - coupling curvature feeds both paths where supported, although active hinges contribute starting-state curvature to the cache and worst-case cross-region curvature to the step bound.